-22.2 Option B
+22.2 Option C

-- The mover and seconder of a motion cannot move or second an amendment.
-(This does not apply when the mover or seconder of a motion to adopt a report of a committee wants to amend an item in the report.
-In this case the original mover or seconder may also propose or second the suggested amendment). - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment that is carried can move or second a subsequent amendment.
-A mover or seconder of an amendment which is lost cannot move or second a subsequent amendment. - Members can speak to any amendment. - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.
+- The mover and seconder of a motion can move or second an amendment. - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment whether it is carried or lost can move or second further amendments. - Members can speak to any amendment. - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.